danielbendix/asmlox/README.md

 - Garbage collection of code segment in REPL mode
 - Implementation of upvalues
 - Implementation of classes
+- Native functions

+Beyond full feature parity with `clox`, I'd like to implement the following:
+- Full support for calls back and forth between asmlox and native code.

 ## Technical details